fedelopez/ga-seifx01/week-03/day-02.md

 - White font
 - Black border 2px
 - Use padding and margins
-- The error panel should show a message like: `Sorry, you can't withdraw $XX, you don't have enough funds`
+- The error panel should show a message like: `Sorry, you can't add an account with no name`

 #### Display